INTERVIEW WITH ANIMATOR AND ILLUSTRATOR LAVANYA NAIDU

 Yes, I have always been passionate about drawing.
 My family and relatives often dropped off some delightful books from their trips, so there was greater exposure to all kinds of art.
 I love hand drawn illustrations, with a slightly sketchy feel to it.
 Even today, with my digital work, I try to maintain that look and feel as much as I can.

 Did you go to an art school when you decided to learn animation?
 If so, which one was it?
+How did you end up in such an offbeat, unconventional and cool career?

 After I finished my schooling I was inclined to become a doctor.
 But thank goodness for my parents, they persuaded me to apply to Art school.
 Considering that I grew up drawing, it was bewildering to them that I hadn’t considered it.
 I on the other hand was apprehensive of making my passion my profession.
 Although when I eventually appeared for the admissions test, I wound up thoroughly enjoying myself.
 Of course, there’s been no looking back ever since.
 And now I can safely say, that if you love what you do, you don’t really consider it as work.
 I studied Animation Film Design at the Nation Institute of Design (Ahmedabad, India).
 The course was 4.5 years long and I am lucky to have been taught by some amazing professors and studied with some crazy talented batch mates.